Chrome4/ReadmeGen/mytests/README.md

 - [Questions](#questions)

 ## Installation
-t
+Node index.js

 ## Usage
-t
+Testing

 ## License
-This repository is covered under no license.
+This repository is covered under none.

 ## Contributing
-t
+Test

 ## Tests
-t
+Test int

 ## Questions
-If you have questions, open an issue or contact me at t.
-You can find more of my work at [t](https://github.com/t).
+If you have questions, open an issue or contact me at sfwefe.
+You can find more of my work at [kyle](https://github.com/kyle).